-Drug or item involved Penalty under the act The offender previously has been convicted of or pleaded guilty to a drug abuse offense F4, with no preference for or against a prison term (added by the act) Compound, mixture, preparation, or substance included in Schedule I or II, except marihuana Generally F4, with no preference for or against a prison term (same as former law) Amount of drug involved equals or exceeds the bulk amount (see COMMENT 3) but is less than five times the bulk amount, or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed the bulk amount but would be less than five times the bulk amount F3, with a presumption for a prison term (added by the act) Amount of drug involved equals or exceeds 5 times the bulk amount (see COMMENT 3) but is less than 50 times the bulk amount, or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed 5 times the bulk amount but would be less than 50 times the bulk amount F2, with a presumption for a prison term (added by the act) Amount of drug involved equals or exceeds 50 times the bulk amount (see COMMENT 3), or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed 50 times the bulk amount F1, with a presumption for a prison term (added by the act)
+Drug or item involved Penalty under the bill Amount of drug involved equals or exceeds 5 times the bulk amount (see COMMENT 3) but is less than 50 times the bulk amount, or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed 5 times the bulk amount but would be less than 50 times the bulk amount F2, with a presumption for a prison term (added by the bill) Amount of drug involved equals or exceeds 50 times the bulk amount (see COMMENT 3), or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed 50 times the bulk amount F1, with a presumption for a prison term (added by the bill) Compound, mixture, preparation, or substance included in Schedule III, IV, or V or is marihuana Generally F5, with no preference for or against a prison term (same as current law) Amount of drug involved equals or exceeds the bulk amount (see COMMENT 3) but is less than five times the bulk amount, or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed the bulk amount but would be less than five times the bulk amount F4, with no preference for or against a prison term (added by the bill)

-Drug or item involved Penalty under the act Compound, mixture, preparation, or substance included in Schedule III, IV, or V or is marihuana Generally F5, with no preference for or against a prison term (same as former law) Amount of drug involved equals or exceeds the bulk amount (see COMMENT 3) but is less than five times the bulk amount, or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed the bulk amount but would be less than five times the bulk amount F4, with no preference for or against a prison term (added by the act) Amount of drug involved equals or exceeds 5 times the bulk amount (see COMMENT 3) but is less than 50 times the bulk amount, or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed 5 times the bulk amount but would be less than 50 times the bulk amount F3, with a presumption of a prison term (added by the act) Amount of drug involved equals or exceeds 50 times the bulk amount (see COMMENT 3), or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed 50 times the bulk amount F2, with a presumption for a prison term (added by the act)
+Drug or item involved Penalty under the bill Amount of drug involved equals or exceeds 5 times the bulk amount (see COMMENT 3) but is less than 50 times the bulk amount, or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed 5 times the bulk amount but would be less than 50 times the bulk amount F3, with a presumption of a prison term (added by the bill) Amount of drug involved equals or exceeds 50 times the bulk amount (see COMMENT 3), or the amount of the drug involved that could be obtained pursuant to the prescription would equal or exceed 50 times the bulk amount F2, with a presumption for a prison term (added by the bill)

-The act also relocates the definition of the term "deception" that applies to the offense (R.C.
+The bill also relocates the definition of the term "deception" that applies to the offense (R.C.
 2925.01(LL) and 2925.22(A); see COMMENT 2).